waseemh-io/MCE-Spring-2022/Project.md

 - Forward key would move the robot in the forward direction
 - Back key would move the robot in the backwards direction

+HINT: The walls of the screen are constant.

 ### Group 2:

 #### Isa, Joseph, Jo